Bill Cartwright: New York Knicks (1979–1988)

 Cartwright was the third overall pick in the 1979 NBA draft selected by the New York Knicks, making his only career All-Star Game appearance in his first season.
 He averaged more than 20 points per game in his first two seasons for the Knicks, but after playing no fewer than 77 games in his first five seasons, a series of foot injuries caused him to miss the entire 1984–1985 season.
-Following that season, the Knicks drafted center Patrick Ewing with the number-one overall pick in the 1985 NBA Draft.
+Following that season, the Knicks drafted center Patrick Ewing with the number-one overall pick in the 1985 NBA draft.
 However, ongoing foot problems limited Cartwright to only two appearances during the 1985–1986 season.
 When Cartwright returned for the 1986–1987 season, he and Ewing would often start and play together but during the 1987–1988 season Cartwright was relegated to the bench.

 Chicago Bulls (1988–1994)

-On June 15, 1988, Cartwright was traded to the Chicago Bulls for forward Charles Oakley.
+On June 15, 1988, Cartwright was traded, along with two draft picks, to the Chicago Bulls for forward Charles Oakley and two draft picks.
 The Bulls were willing to part with Oakley, the league's second-leading rebounder in the 1986–87 and 1987–88 seasons, because of their need for a center and the rapid development of power forward Horace Grant.
 Cartwright was the Bulls' starting center during their string of three consecutive NBA championships in 1991, 1992 and 1993.
 During the 1992–93 season, Cartwright took an elbow to the throat during a regular-season game against the Indiana Pacers that fractured his larynx and left him with a hoarse voice.

 The Bulls, who were without Michael Jordan the following season following his retirement, made the 1994 NBA playoffs but were eliminated in a controversial game 7 in the Eastern Conference semifinals by the Knicks.
 Cartwright departed the team thereafter as an unrestricted free agent.